-Our profitability in parts, service and collision repair can be attributed to our comprehensive management system, including the use of variable rate pricing structures, cultivation of strong customer relationships through an emphasis on preventive maintenance, and the efficient management of parts inventory.
-Our franchised automobile dealers' parts departments support their sales and service departments, selling factory-approved parts for the vehicle makes and models sold by a particular franchised automobile dealer.
+Our franchised automobile dealers' parts departments support their sales and service departments, selling factoryapproved parts for the vehicle makes and models sold by a particular franchised automobile dealer.
 Parts are either used in repairs made in the service department, sold at retail to customers, or sold at wholesale to independent repair shops and other dealerships.